Serves 6 to 8

 This chana masala is spicy, tangy, and fragrant.
 You could say perfumed even, with sweet spices like cardamom and cinnamon and a little fennel seed.
 It’s one of the very first dishes I ever tried to recreate at home, and I’ve been tweaking it for decades.
 I probably started out with a recipe from somewhere, but I just kept adjusting until it tasted like what I would get at the Indian restaurants on Coney Island Avenue, where I grew up.
 The jalapeños probably have no place in traditional chana masala, but hey, tell that to me 20 years ago.
 They stayed.

-I have my way of making it, but this recipe is very flexible, so let’s discuss.
-I use fresh tomatoes when I can because canned ones can end up tasting a little heavy and fresh tomato shines here just a bit brighter.
+And speaking of freshness, I use fresh tomatoes when I can because canned tomatoes can give marinara vibes.
+Fresh tomato shines here just a bit brighter.
 But don’t worry too much about it.
-If you’ve got canned, do it.
-Just use a 28-oz can of diced tomatoes and drain off some of the liquid.
+If you’ve got canned whole tomatoes, go for it — use a 28 oz can and crush them up.
+You can even use diced, just drain a bit of the liquid.

 Coconut oil gives chana masala a richness that other oils don’t, but vegetable oil works if that’s what you’ve got.
-Same goes for the tamarind… I love the tanginess but lime juice is a perfectly good substitute.
+Same goes for the tamarind — I love the tanginess but lime juice is a perfectly good substitute.

 When chickpeas are the star of the show, I prefer to cook dried ones.
 The taste is fresher and the texture is meatier.
 But, again, you can’t beat the convenience of canned chickpeas so don’t mind me being a hippie homemaker with my pot of chickpeas.
 Use a can!

-Chana Masala FAQ
+Vegan Chana Masala FAQ

 Chana Masala